-In the early days at Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, or to hold shows and fete’s etc. The population was rapidly growing, ground being sold off for substantial house building projects and the need for a public park was at the top of the council’s agenda.
+In the early days of Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, to hold shows or fete’s etc. The population was rapidly increasing, ground being sold off for substantial house building projects and the need for a park or recreation ground was at the top of the council’s agenda.

-Apart from the recreational aspect, sport was also a major factor.
-The Blaenau Gwent Rugby team played matches at the Old Barn Field (later to become the Abertillery Rugby Footbal pitch), Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Abertillery Tin Works, the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the tin works), later the field was taken up by the Vivian Colliery Tip.
-The majority of these sports and show grounds were being taken up for building.
+Apart from the recreational aspect sport was also a major factor.
+The Blaenau Gwent Rugby Club played their matches at the Old Barn Field, later to become the Abertillery Rugby Football Ground, Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Abertillery Tin Works and the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the tin works), later the field was taken up by the Vivian Tip.
+The majority of these sports or show grounds were being taken up for building purposes.

-The council wanted to have a public recreational ground, central and large enough to accommodate the many various entertainments, shows and sports that would be played there.
+The council wanted to have a public recreational ground, centrally situated and large enough to accommodate the many various entertainments, shows and sports that would be played there.

 On Tuesday 3rd September 1889 The Abertillery Chamber of Trade held a meeting in which they discussed the possibility of approaching the Abertillery Local Board with the question of them providing a public recreation ground and bandstand.
-The following men from the Chamber of Trade were delegated to act upon and wait for the Local Board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean (Surveyor) proposed that if no landowner would agree to them acquiring land for a park he recommended to utilise the top of the Arael Mountain as a recreational grounds and have an hydraulic lift installed to carry the people up and down.
+The following men from the Abertillery Chamber of Trade were delegated to act upon and wait for the local board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean the council surveyor proposed that if no landowner would agree to them acquiring land for a park he recommended to utilise the top of the Arael Mountain as a recreational grounds and have an hydraulic lift installed to carry the people up and down the mountain.
 Mr Hammond reminded him of the running and repair costs of such an installation would incur.

-In February 1890 the Webb’s Bros of Aberbeeg were approached over the land purchase at the top end of Glandwr but declined to enter into discussions.
+In February 1890 the Abertillery Local Board stated they had approached the Webb’s Brothers, brewers of Aberbeeg over the land purchase at the top end of Glandwr but they declined to enter into discussions with the council.

 In May 1890 the Abertillery Local Board was asked to include a cycle track at their proposed recreation ground.
 The area had seen a lot of cyclists over the past few months with a great interest in the pastime but with a lack of proper road surfaces they really needed a place to ride.

-In 1890 the Abertillery Tennis Club was set up and the arranged to have their playing courts situated in the Barn Field and they shared the grounds with the Football teams on a seasonal basis.
+In 1890 the Abertillery Tennis Club was set up and the arranged to have their playing courts situated in the Barn Field and they agreed to share the grounds with the rugby football teams on a seasonal basis.

 On Tuesday 22nd January 1895 the Abertillery Chamber of Trade held a monthly meeting at their new home the Y.M.C.A.
-Mr S. N. Jones was informed by Mr A. A. Williams, Agent for Mr Hanbury Estates that Mr Hanbury had offered the the site to the Abertillery Local Board and they had not replied?
+Mr S. N. Jones was informed by Mr A. A. Williams, the agent for the Hanbury Estate that Mr Hanbury had offered the the site to the Abertillery Local Board and they had not replied?

-On Monday 2nd 1895 a District Council Meeting at their offices at King Street, Abertillery received a letter from Messrs Powell’s Steam Coal Co offering their “Rushy Field” at a rental of 25s per annum.
-The Council asked for them to keep their offer open for three years.
+On Monday 2nd September 1895 at an Abertillery District Council Meeting at their offices at King Street, Abertillery, the board received a letter from Messrs Powell’s Steam Coal Co offering their “Rushy Field” at a rental of 25s. per annum.
+The council asked for them to keep their offer open for three years.

-In August 1897 it was announced that the Hanbury Estates had gifted the Abertillery District Council their land to them the Barn Field area at Glandwr.
+In August 1897 it was announced that the Hanbury Estates had gifted to the Abertillery District Council their land to them, the Barn Field area at Glandwr for a recreation ground.

 The Acquisition of Land for the Recreational Grounds and Park.